ophintor/ansible-docker-ucp/README.md

 ## What is this
-This bunch of playbooks will install a Docker Datacenter environment on top of vCenter on RHEL 7.3 VMs.
+This bunch of playbooks will install Docker Datacenter on top of a Simplivity environment using vCenter.
+The whole environment is created from a single temlate having RHEL 7.3 as the OS.
 It will install:

 - A number of UCP nodes (typically 3)
 - A number of DTR nodes (typically 3)
 - A number of Worker nodes (typically 3)
 - 3 load balancers (one for each of the above sets)
-- 1 NFS server
+- 1 NFS node
+- 1 logger node

+It will also create some grafana/prometheus containers to monitor the health of the system, an NFS node to store images, a centralized logger node (rsyslog) for all nodes and containers and it will set up backup policies for VMs and volumes in SImplivity.

 The playbooks are meant to support a different number of nodes (ie. 5 DTR nodes rather than 3).
 You can also add new nodes after an environment has been created by adding the hosts to the `vm_hosts`(inventory) file and running `site.yml` again as described below.